ahmed-mohammed32/python-practice/README.md

 # python-practice-repo

-Join me on my journey to learn python.

 This repo is my daily practice from Angela Yu's "100 days of python course" on Udemy.

 ## Purpose

-Practice makes perfect & this repo holds me accountable for my growth in knowledge within my feild.
+Practice makes perfect & this repo holds me accountable for my growth in knowledge within my field.